-How to travel solo to Iceland on a budget?
+How to Visit Iceland on a Budget (Solo Travel Tips)

-Some of you may think that it may be slightly difficult to travel to ‘the land of fire and ice’ on a budget as the attractions are slightly on the steeper side.
+Some of you may think it may be slightly difficult to visit ‘the land of fire and ice’ Iceland on a budget as the attractions are slightly steep.
 But there’s plenty of room for you to cut corners and still have the most memorable trip of your life!
 Let’s find out how!

 1. Breathtaking views